Architecture of Normandy: Urban vernacular style

 Like almost everywhere in France, the oldest houses in the main cities are half-timbered, but there are more widespread in Haute-Normandie and there are more recent examples.

-Unfortunately, the urban architectural heritage of mainland Normandy was badly damaged during the Battle of Normandy in 1944.
+The urban architectural heritage of mainland Normandy was badly damaged during the Battle of Normandy in 1944.
 Many historic urban centres were destroyed, notably in Caen, Rouen, Lisieux and perhaps most tragically in Valognes, once known as the "Versailles of Normandy" for its aristocratic mansions and palaces.
 Massive post-war urban reconstruction in the 1950s and 1960s, such as in Le Havre and Saint-Lô, has left modernist interventions.

 Castles and manors in Normandy

-One of the particularities of this region is that one can discover a lot of castles and manors during a journey.
-That part of the French territory has been marked by the presence of the English administration and troops before, and during the hundred years war.
-The religious wars gave to this region a typical style of buildings as well.
-From the late middle ages to the renaissance, Normandy evolved under England's architectural influence.
-That's why there are so many manors there.
-This type of building can only be found in Normandy and Brittany, in France.
-It has been brought by the English administration under the reigns of the plantagenets.
-The manoir du Catel and the Manoir du Clap are quite typical of that kind of architecture.
+A distinctive feature of Normandy is its abundance of castles and manors.
+The region was significantly influenced by the presence of English administration and military forces before and during the Hundred Years' War.
+The religious wars also contributed to the architectural style typical of the region.
+From the Late Middle Ages to the Renaissance, Normandy's architecture evolved under English influence, resulting in the proliferation of manors.
+In France such buildings can only be found in Normandy and Brittany; they were introduced by the English administration during the reign of the Plantagenets.
+The Manoir du Catel and the Manoir du Clap exemplify this type of building.

-From the 17th century to the end of the 19th, Normandy became a very flourishing earldom and many noble families decided to build castles there.
-The castle is not a defending place anymore, and becomes a reflection of one's wealth.
-The chateau de Bosmelet is an example of that type of chateau.
+From the 17th century to the late 19th century, Normandy experienced considerable prosperity, prompting many noble families to erect castles.
+These castles, no longer serving defensive purposes, became symbols of wealth and status.
+The Château de Bosmelet is a notable example of such a château.